 Asset Protection Trust Part III of III provides an example to preserve assets worth One Million Dollars under an Ohio Legacy Trust.

 A Domestic Asset Protection Trust can alleviate concerns experienced by many high net worth individuals whose jobs make them targets for litigation.
 Many are concerned about the risk of “losing it all”, including their homes and personal property.
-After completion of an eligibility analysis, Attorney Sharon Miller can advise clients as to whether a Legacy Trust offers the most appropriate solution to their concerns in light of their personal circumstances; and, the types of values of the assets at risk.
+After completion of an eligibility analysis, Attorney Russell Cunningham can advise clients as to whether a Legacy Trust offers the most appropriate solution to their concerns in light of their personal circumstances; and, the types of values of the assets at risk.